Protocol Revenue

 Assumes ~55% buy volume / ~45% sell volume

-Gaming rake adds a flat 2% on top, but is modeled separately since gaming volume may differ from trading volume.
+Gaming rake (coming soon) adds a flat 2% on top, but is modeled separately since gaming volume may differ from trading volume.

 LST Yield — Passive Revenue from Idle Reserves